-Remove the anode rod from the hot water tank and replace it with a 3⁄4 inch drain plug.
+Remove the anode rod from the hot water tank and replace it with a 3/4 inch drain plug.

-Open the 1 1⁄2 gray water drain cap and allow remaining water to drain.
+Open the 1 1/2 gray water drain cap and allow remaining water to drain.

-After all water is drained, the lines can be either be blown out using compressed air or refilled with special nontoxic RV antifreeze available from your dealer.
+After all water is drained, the lines can be either blown out using compressed air or refilled with special nontoxic RV antifreeze available from your dealer.

 Add roughly two gallons of RV antifreeze to the potable water tank and use the water pump to pump the antifreeze through all of the water connections.
 Let at least a cup of antifreeze go down each drain to protect the traps.
 Finally drain any remaining antifreeze from the tank and be sure that the water heater is drained and left open.
+On the Explorer model, allow several cups of antifreeze to run into the sink and shower drains and into the grey water tanks.
+Flush the toilet until antifreeze appears.
+Pour several cups of antifreeze in the toilet and flush it into the black water tank.

 In the spring, after the last frost, you must drain all the antifreeze from the system and sanitize the entire water system.
 Fill the tank full of water and run the pump to pump fresh water through the entire system including the water heater.
-After all the antifreeze has been cleared out, use household bleach to sanitize the system.
+After all the antifreeze has been flushed out, use household bleach to sanitize the system.